sjtrotter/netexpand/README.md

 ## Installation

 Nothing extra required other than a current Python3 installation with standard libraries installed.
-Utilizes sys module and argparse module.
+Utilizes sys, argparse, ipaddress, and random modules.

 ## Usage example

-(will be built when completed)
+If you have chmod'd the script to +x:
+'''
+netexpand.py 192.168.1.0/30
+192.168.1.1
+192.168.1.2
+'''
+Otherwise:
+'''
+python3 netexpand.py 192.168.1.0/30 -r
+192.168.1.2
+192.168.1.1
+'''

 ## Development setup

 Same as install, nothing special here.
-Just beed a working Python3 install, with sys and argparse modules.
+Just need a working Python3 install, with sys and argparse modules.

 ## Release History